justinlubin/cobbler/README.md

 # Optional: Looking at the Cobbler codebase

 If you would like to take a look at implementation of Cobbler, please refer to the file `ARCHITECTURE.md` for how to dive in.
+You can also take a look at the file `GITHUB_README.md`, which contains a README more typical of open-source projects.